sergigon/time_weather_skill/README.md

 ### Information_required
 Names of the info you need.
-To get more than one variable, specify it with separating by commas.
+To get more than one variable, specify it separating by commas.

 Example: **`'last_update,temp_c'`**